Blog post

-Solving the Challenges of HD Mapping for Smart Navigation in Autonomous Cars
+Solving the Challenges of HD Mapping for Autonomous Vehicles

-High-precision HD mapping sees beyond GPS and smart sensors, enabling real-time decision-making capabilities that cars need to attain full autonomy
+High-precision HD mapping for autonomous vehicles sees beyond GPS and smart sensors, enabling real-time decision-making capabilities

 Today, the once distant vision of the fully autonomous car is inches away from reality.
 First driverless cars are roaming the streets in test condition, and ride-hailing giants are resuming their self-driving operations on public roads.
-And while we are yet to see the large-scale commercial deployment of Level 4 and Level 5 autonomous vehicles, highly automated and robotic systems have become commonplace in the luxury car segment, paving the way for fully autonomous capabilities.
+And while we are yet to see the large-scale commercial deployment of Level 4 and Level 5 autonomous vehicles, highly automated and robotic systems have become commonplace in the luxury car segment, paving the way for fully automated capabilities thanks to HD mapping for autonomous vehicles.

-Solving the Challenges of HD Mapping for Smart Navigation in Autonomous CarsThe widespread adoption and price erosion of Advanced Driving Automation Systems (ADAS) as comprehensive driving assistance bring us significantly closer to the realization of self-driving cars.
+Solving the Challenges of HD Mapping for Autonomous VehiclesThe widespread adoption and price erosion of Advanced Driving Automation Systems (ADAS) as comprehensive driving assistance bring us significantly closer to the realization of self-driving cars.
 Nevertheless, ADAS alone isn’t sufficient to make autonomous cars a reality.
 To tackle one of the biggest challenges of autonomous driving — the ability to determine the exact position of a vehicle in real time — another critical enabler is required: high-definition mapping (HD mapping).
-Today, we’ll address the most common questions and challenges related to this technology.
+Today, we’ll address the most common questions and challenges related to HD maps for autonomous driving.

 • High-definition maps: Mapping the route to autonomous driving